woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 2.2.5 =
+* Fix - Filters in admin screen for coupons and orders

 = 2.2.4 - 18/09/2014 =
 * Fix - Prevent errors when adding 'zero-rated' tax on checkout.
 * Fix - Fixed a varation product width inheritance bug.